For me, rescuing a dog was harder than I thought.

 Consider Pet insurance

-This site generates income from purchase through links to carefully-selected travel and lifestyle partners.
+This site generates income from purchases through links to carefully selected travel and lifestyle partners.
+Our editorial guidelines.

 It’s not expensive and might be worth it for you.
 It’s complicated, and some don’t cover routine care (while those that do don’t fully cover it), but if you had a medical emergency, pet insurance could save you a bundle.